pidou46/scr_esp32_ulp/README.rst

 If two pins are not sufficient for output, GPIO25-GPIO27 can be added if not using wifi

-todo: open an issue for assemble() function to return offset in addition to print it
+todo: open an issue for assemble() function to return offset in addition to print it.
+This would ease automation.

 ESP32 (not S2 nor S3 or C3)